-When Niels Fold invited me to give this keynote address, I did not hesitate before agreeing to do it, nor did I have to think very long before settling on a topic.
+When Tom invited me to join this pre-conference event, I did not hesitate, nor did I have to think very long before settling on a topic.

-After thinking about and conducting research on the topic of contract farming and agricultural value chains for almost 10 years, I had a number of thoughts on the state of research in this area which did not fit neatly either into a research paper or a series of blog posts.
+After thinking about and conducting research on the topic of contract farming and agricultural value chains for almost 10 years now, I had a number of thoughts on the state of empirical research in this area which did not fit neatly either into a research paper or a series of blog posts.

-The title of my talk - Quo vadis? - refers to the question which, according to the Biblical apocrypha, Peter asked Jesus while fleeing crucifixion in Rome: "Lord, where are you going?"
+The title of my talk-Quo vadis?-refers to the question which, according to the Biblical apocrypha, Peter asked Jesus while fleeing crucifixion in Rome: "Lord, where are you going?"

 Introduction

 Outcomes

 Mechanisms

 Identification

-evelopment and Industrial Organization
+Development and Industrial Organization

 The Structural Transformation

-Conclusion